Tropical Storm Chanthu (2004)

-Severe Tropical Storm Chanthu, known in the Philippines as Tropical Storm Gener, was a strong tropical storm that produced deadly flooding in Indochina in mid-June 2004.
+Severe Tropical Storm Chanthu, known in the Philippines as Tropical Storm Gener, was a strong tropical storm that produced deadly flooding in Vietnam in mid-June 2004.
 Originating from an area of low pressure on June 5, 2004, Chanthu was first declared a tropical depression near southern Leyte Island in the Philippines.
 Tracking west-northwestward, the depression intensified into a tropical storm over the central Philippines before entering the South China Sea.
 Once over the warm waters of the sea, the system quickly intensified, attaining its peak 10-minute winds of 110 km/h (70 mph) and 1-minute winds of 140 km/h (85 mph).
 On June 12, the storm made landfall in Vietnam before quickly weakening over land.
 By June 13, the system had weakened to a tropical depression and dissipated two days later.
 In Vietnam, Chanthu wrought substantial damage and killed 12 people while rendering 26 missing.
 Damage from the storm was estimated at 125 billion Vietnamese dong (US$7.9 million), mostly from agricultural losses.

 Meteorological history

-Severe Tropical Storm Chanthu originated from a weak area of low pressure associated with disorganized deep convective activity located about 480 kilometers (300 mi) east-southeast of Yap on June 5.
+Severe Tropical Storm Chanthu originated from a weak area of low pressure associated with disorganized deep convective activity located about 480 kilometers (300 mi) east-southeast of Yap, the Federated States of Micronesia on June 5, 2004.
 Low wind shear and weak diffluence allowed the system to gradually become organized; however, the following day, the Joint Typhoon Warning Center (JTWC) ceased monitoring the system for potential development.
 By June 7, convection redeveloped around the low, and the JTWC resumed monitoring it.
 Later that day, the Japan Meteorological Agency (JMA) classified it as a tropical depression.
 The same day, the depression entered the Philippine Area of Responsibility (PAR) of the Philippine Atmospheric, Geophysical and Astronomical Services Administration and was given the local name Gener.

 On June 8, the JTWC issued a Tropical Cyclone Formation Alert for the system.
 At 00:00 UTC on June 9, the JTWC designated the depression as Tropical Storm 08W while located about 795 km (495 mi) southeast of Manila, Philippines.
 Several hours later, the storm made landfall on southern Leyte Island with winds of 55 km/h (35 mph 10-minute winds) according to the JMA and 75 km/h (45 mph 1-minute winds) according to the JTWC.
 Shortly after, the system also made landfall in northern Cebu.
 At 12:00 UTC that same day, the storm made landfall in Panay.
 The next day, the system finally made landfall in Linapacan before resurfacing in the South China Sea, rapidly tracking towards the west-northwest in response to a subtropical ridge to the north.